newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/IncidentEventsFree.md

   - NrMTDConsumption
 ---

-The number of Incident Intelligence events correlated by New Relic AI that are within the free limit.
+The number of incident intelligence events correlated by applied intelligence that are within the free limit.